SachaIZADI/predict-drug-price/README.md

 ```

 Depending on the business question we want to solve, we might prefer
-- to be more accurate on higher-priced products
+- to be more accurate on higher-priced products or on lower-priced products
 - to predict a price range for products (e.g. [0-1], [1-5], ...
 [100-500], [500+])
 - etc.

-This utimately changes the evaluation metric we optimize and the way we model price.
+This utimately changes the evaluation metric we optimize for, and the way we model price.

 Missing a bit of business contest I chose to optimize for the mean squared error of the log-price, such that a 50% error
 on a cheap drug has the same "weight" as a 50% error on an expensive drug.

 ### Feature engineering
-The feature engineering code is available at `/Users/izadisacha/Documents/MM_case/src/feature_engineering`.
+The feature engineering code is available at `/src/feature_engineering`.
 Most features provided were plugged as is into the model, except for :
 - categorical variables, that were one-hot encoded
 - active ingredients, where we added a "number of active ingredients per drug" feature, as well as dimensionality